Seneca-Scholars/SS-Status-C6/status.md

 # Arianna's Statuses!

+## 7/24/25
+This Thursday we started off with a super mini lesson with Wajiw about fetching and CSS styling/formatting.
+After that with Lauren we worked on the frontend design of the Pokemon API project, right now Im stuggling with formatting the snorlax gif in the exact position I want it too, but I hope the more I learn flexbox, Ill be able to manipulate elements better.

 ## 7/23/25

 This wacky wenesdsay, team JLTA took on head 1st an API!! spefically a pokemon search engine api, (hopefully soon we can add ) OMGGG LOL.
 Josh and Timothy took on the backend, they made really great progress and added some really cool stuff, put they are currently going through issues with fetching.